Liven up your maps with labels

 - New fonts

 - Arcade expressions

 Multiple Lines and Multiple Label Classes

 Notice how the text automatically wraps onto a new line.
-This ability is one of the most requested updates and we’re happy to provide it in Map Viewer Beta.
+This ability is one of the most requested updates and we’re happy to provide it in Map Viewer.
 You can also achieve new lines using Arcade expressions which you’ll see later in this blog.